ziyefang/lime_1/README.md

-# understanding-ml
+# lime
-This project is about understanding what machine learning classifiers (or models) are doing.
+This project is about explaining what machine learning classifiers (or models) are doing.
 At the moment, we support explaining individual predictions for text classifiers, with a packages caled lime (short for local interpretable model-agnostic explanations).
 Lime is based on the work presented in [this paper](http://arxiv.org/abs/1602.04938).
 Our plan is to add more packages that help users understand and interact meaningfully with machine learning.